 Attitudes for Health and Healing

-Support group explores healing attitudes as a result of illness, loss, needed support, financial fears, relationship issues and other life challenges each Thursday from 5:30-6:30 p.m. at Queen of the Valley Medical Center’s Synergy Wellness Center, 3421 Villa Lane, Napa.
-Info, 815-1557; 815-1108.
+Support group explores healing attitudes as a result of illness, loss, needed support, financial fears, relationship issues and other life challenges on the first and third Thursday from 5:30-7:30 p.m. at Queen of the Valley Medical Center’s Synergy Wellness Center, 3421 Villa Lane, Napa.
+Info, 815-1557; 328-9916.

 Co-Dependents Anonymous is a fellowship of men and women whose common purpose is to develop healthy relationships.
 The group meets Thursday at 7:30 p.m. at Napa County Health and Human Services, 2751 Napa Valley Corporate Drive, Napa.
 Info, 225-5455; firstname.lastname@example.org.